dusk-network/dusk-protocol/consensus/basics/staking.md

    - if the provisioner commits a new fault, it gets suspended for as many epochs as the consecutive number of faults it committed; in other words, if the provisioner is suspended of the $n\text{th}$ consecutive time, its suspension is of $n$ epochs.

 #### Soft Slashing
 When a provisioner gets suspended, a part of its stake is moved to its $Rewards$ amount.
-By doing so, the provisioner does not lose money but it weight in the sortition process is reduced, thus reducing its probability of being selected as generator or voter.
+By doing so, the provisioner does not lose money but its weight in the sortition process is reduced, thus reducing its probability of being selected as generator or voter.

-The slashed amount follows this rule: if this is the $n\text{th}$ consecutive suspension, soft-slash the $(n \times 10)$\% of the stake (that is, the 10\% the first time, the 20\% the second time, and so on).
-When the stake goes beyond the minimum stake amount (see $MinStake$ [global parameter][cenv]), the stake gets frozen and can only be recovered by unstaking and restaking again.
+The slashed amount follows this rule: if this is the $n\text{th}$ consecutive fault, soft-slash the $(n \times 10)$\% of the stake (that is, the 10\% the first time, the 20\% the second time, and so on).
+When the stake goes beyond the minimum stake amount (see $MinStake$ [global parameter][cenv]), the stake gets frozen and can only be recovered by unstaking and restaking again. <!-- This is currently not true, since Reward can be withdrawn any time -->

 Generally speaking, bigger stakes are able to keep their eligibility for longer than smaller ones.
-For instance, on one extreme, a minimum stake of 1000 would get frozen after a single suspension.
-Instead, a stake of 10.000.000 would get frozen at the 10th suspension.
-Nevertheless, 10 is the upper bound of possible faults before getting frozen (since after 10 suspensions, the stake is reduced by 100%).
+For instance, on one extreme, a minimum stake of 1000 would get frozen after a single suspension, while a stake of 10.000.000 would get frozen at the 10th suspension.
+Nevertheless, all stake are ensured to get frozen after 10 consecutive faults (as at the 10th fault, the slash would be 100% of the current stake).
+In other words, there is an upper bound of 10 consecutive faults for all provisioners, regardless of their stake amount.

 #### Hard Slashing
-Hard slashing consists in the burning of part of a provisioner stake.
+Hard slashing consists in the burning of part of a provisioner's stake.

-We distinguish between the Invalid Block fault, and the Double block/double vote faults.
-In the Invalid Block case, the slashed amount is incremental with the number of consecutive invalid blocks: with the first invalid block the stake is slashed by 10%, with the second one is slashed by 20%, and so on.
-This approach is meant to take into account the fact that invalid blocks can result from outdated client versions and give provisioners time to fix the situation.
-On the other hand, publishing double blocks or double votes is considered as an attack and punished by a slash of the 25% of the initial stake.
-This means that 4 consecutive faults of these types will bring the stake to 0.
-As previously mentioned, the slashed amount in these cases is burned.
-Note that slashing has an immediate effect, in contrast with [staking][pro], which takes effect at the beginning of the second epoch after the stake operation.

-In addition to hard slashing, major faults are also punished with suspension.
-Note however that no warnings are permitted in this case.
+The logic to determine the slashed amount and the suspension time follows the same approach as soft slashing, with the quantities being multiplied by the number of consecutive faults ($n$).
+However, we additionally consider different levels of *severity*, which acts as a multiplier of the base slash amount (10%).
+Specifically, the hard slash amount is:

+$$ (severity \times 10) \times n $$

+The severity parameter is meant to differentiate between faults that can be committed by mistake from those that we consider as an attack.
+For instance, block can be voted as invalid if produced with an older version of the protocol or with a buggy client.
+On the other hand, publishing double blocks or double votes is considered as intentional.
+We currently consider the Invalid Block case has having $severity = 1$ and the Double Block and Double Vote cases has having $severity = 2$.

+Note that there are no *warnings* for hard slashing.

 <!----------------------- FOOTNOTES ----------------------->
 [^1]: Note that at the beginning of a new round is it possible to calculate all generators and voters for all iterations in the round.
 This is because the Deterministic Sortition only depends on previous-round data (plus the step for which the extraction is done).